executors/executors/wording.md

 The `BulkOneWayExecutor` requirements specify requirements for executors which create groups of execution agents in bulk from a single execution function, without a channel for awaiting the completion of the submitted function object invocations and obtaining their result. [*Note:* That is, the executor provides fire-and-forget semantics. *--end note*]

-A type `X` satisfies the `BulkOneWayExecutor` requirements if it satisfies the `BaseExecutor` requirements, as well as the requirements in the table below.
+A type `X` satisfies the `BulkOneWayExecutor` requirements if it satisfies the general requirements on executors, as well as the requirements in the table below.

 In the Table below,